Norwegian Encore: Delivery and christening

 Norwegian Encore was delivered to NCL on 30 October 2019 in Bremerhaven.
+The ship was the 14th and last ship that Meyer Werft has built for NCL.

 Andy Stuart, then-president and CEO of NCL, announced on The Kelly Clarkson Show on 10 September 2019 that Kelly Clarkson would be the godmother to Norwegian Encore.
 Clarkson performed at the christening ceremony and officially named the vessel on 21 November 2019 in Miami prior to the ship's debut in the Caribbean on 24 November.

 Deployments and operational career

 For her inaugural season, Norwegian Encore held different preview events in Europe, with a preview cruise from Bremerhaven to Southampton, before her inaugural voyage, an 8-day transatlantic sailing between Southampton and New York.
 The ship held different preview events in New York and Miami upon her arrival in North America, prior to her christening and debut.
 Following her debut in Miami, her deployment covered the Eastern Caribbean through the rest of her inaugural season.

 Norwegian Encore was scheduled to homeport in New York in summer 2020 to sail to Bermuda, the Maritimes, and New England, before moving back to Miami in winter 2020 to cruise the Western Caribbean.
 In spring 2021, she was expected to make her first full Panama Canal transit to be deployed to Seattle for her first summer Alaska season.

-However in March 2020, at the start of the COVID-19 pandemic, NCL suspended all sailings.
+However, in March 2020, at the start of the COVID-19 pandemic, NCL suspended all sailings.
 After the last passengers had disembarked from Norwegian Encore following this suspension, it was reported that several crew members had become sick and one who had already disembarked was later diagnosed with the coronavirus.
 By early October 2020, the Norwegian Encore was reported at anchor in Weymouth Bay, off the south coast of England.
 On 18 October, she arrived at the Port of Southampton, where she docked alongside the City Cruise Terminal.